Vilijan/ASABidding/README.md

-# AlgoRealm
+# ASA Bidding
-Implementation of the AlgoRealm game on the Algorand blockchain using PyTeal and the python-sdk.
+Implementation of an application that does automated bidding for an asset on the Algorand Blockchain.
+The application is developed using PyTeal and the Python-SDK.